K'taka permits bars, restaurants to clear liquor stock

-Bengaluru, May 8 (PTI): The Karnataka government on Friday allowed clubs, bars and restaurants to sell liquor as takeaway at the maximum retail price till May 17 to clear their existing stock.
+(EDS: ADDING WORDS IN 1ST PARA) Bengaluru, May 8 (PTI): The Karnataka government on Friday allowed clubs, bars and restaurants to sell liquor as takeaway at the maximum retail price till May 17 to clear their existing stock that has accumulated during the COVID-19 lockdown.
 Similar permissions have been given to Metro Cash and Carry to sell liquor till May 17.

 Also, wine boutiques can sell their stock, but there is no last date set for them.
 According to an order from the state Excise department, the permission is applicable to standalone CL-4 (clubs), CL-7 (hotels and lodges) and CL-9 (bar) licence- holders, only till their stocks last; also takeaway of food has been permitted.